 Add the simple pleasures of aromatherapy to your everyday life with our unparalleled selection of essential oils and ready-to-use skin care products — formulated from 100% pure essential oils, to provide true aromatherapy benefits for the mind, body, and spirit.

 Absolute - Products, not strictly essential oils, obtained through chemical solvent extraction.

-Aromatherapy - The art and science of using pure essential oils extracted from natural botanicals to relax, balance and rejuvenate the body, mind and spirit.
+Aromatherapy - The art and science of using essential oils extracted from natural botanicals to relax, balance and rejuvenate the body, mind and spirit.

 Aromatherapy Benefit - The emotional or physical effect evoked by aromatic essential oils.
 Examples include balancing, energizing, rejuvenating, cleansing, deodorizing and purifying.